Cockfighting in India

-Cockfighting (Seval Sandai in Tamil, Kodi Pandem in Telugu) in India primarily takes place in January, coinciding with Makar Sankranti.
+Cockfighting (Seval Sandai in Tamil, Kodi Pandem in Telugu) in India primarily takes place in January, coinciding with Pongal.
 The practice is widespread in coastal districts of Andhra Pradesh, including Krishna, Guntur, East Godavari and West Godavari districts, despite being illegal in India.

 Overview

 Fights between birds such as junglefowls and roosters are said to have been arranged in ancient India as a mode of entertainment.
 It is recorded that the outcome of the Battle of Palnadu (1178–1182) was decided by a rooster fight, following which cockfighting gained foothold in Andhra Pradesh.

 In the present day, cockfighting takes place in Andhra Pradesh and other parts of India such as Telangana, Karnataka, and Odisha.

 Roosters are specially bred for cockfights, with knives and blades tied to their legs.
 The fight typically results in the death of one of the birds.
 Roosters are trained for fights year-round and are worth as much as ₹50000.
 Events which can last as long as three days are organized during Sankranti, with each event drawing thousands of people.
 In a 2019 investigation, The Washington Post called the practice the "Super Bowl of cockfighting".